Sarteano Choral Workshop

 July 7 – Depart Sarteano; bus transfer to Fiumicino from Sarteano available

 Transportation and Accommodations

-If you are planning to have a car during your stay, you will have many more wonderful options of both hotels and lovely agriturismo to choose from on the outskirts of Sarteano or in nearby Chiusi or Chianciano Terme.
-There is ample parking near the main piazza in Sarteano, but be prepared to get plenty of uphill exercise.
-The town and our workshop space is situated (as are many Tuscan villages) on a hill.
+If you plan to have a car during your stay, you’ll have a wider range of accommodation options.
+Consider staying in the picturesque agriturismo in the outskirts of Sarteano or in nearby towns such as Chiusi or Chianciano Terme.
+Ample parking is available near the main piazza in Sarteano, although be prepared for some uphill walking, as the town and our rehearsal space are situated on a hill, as is characteristic of many Tuscan villages.

 La Gustea (main Workshop hotel) – 70 euros per person per day, plus a 2 euros tax per person daily.
 Double and triple rooms available.
 Includes breakfast.
 Please email Nadia directly at firstname.lastname@example.org to book your accommodations for the Workshop.